-- Extend Summit Avenue as a Business District Street with a 60-foot right-ofway and two travel lanes from Plyers Mill Road to Connecticut Avenue, via Farragut Avenue. - Designate Howard Avenue west of Connecticut Avenue as a Business District street with a 60-foot right-of-way. - Designate Plyers Mill Road between Connecticut and Summit Avenues as a Business District street with a 70-foot right-of-way.
+- Extend Summit Avenue as a Business District Street with a 60-foot right-of-way and two travel lanes from Plyers Mill Road to Connecticut Avenue, via Farragut Avenue. - Classify Metropolitan Avenue as a Business District Street with a 70-foot right-of-way from Kensington Parkway to Plyers Mill Road and two travel lanes.

-Designate Metropolitan Avenue as a Business District Street with a 70-foot right-of-way and two travel lanes from Kensington Parkway to Plyers Mill Road.
 Allow on-street parking on Metropolitan Avenue.